 Student Vaccination Requirement

-- A single shot of the Johnson & Johnson vaccine more than 2 months ago, plus a Pfizer-BioNTech or Moderna booster.
+- A single shot of the Johnson & Johnson vaccine more than 2 months ago, plus a Pfizer-BioNTech or Moderna bivalent booster.

 Access to Vaccines

 Information about an initial vaccination series or a booster dose in the United States can be found at vaccines.gov.